GPTStonks/gptstonks.github.io/docs/blog/posts/run-gptstonks-preview-locally.md

 ## Running GPTStonks Chat CE with Docker Compose

-Getting this trio up and running is a breeze with Docker Compose:
+Getting this trio up and running is a breeze with Docker Compose.
+Copy the following text to a file called `docker-compose.yaml`:

 ```yaml
 version: "3.8"